 Perfect Day Inc., a Californian startup, has recreated the proteins of cow's milk without using animals.
 The company has developed a genetically modified microflora capable of producing both whey and casein through a fermentation process.

-The adventure of flavor
+The adventure of flavour

 Milk is a versatile ingredient used in many products around the world.
 More than 70% of the milk sold is used for processed products: only a third is drunk (and the figure is constantly decreasing).